zeditor01/cdc_examples/C013_security.md

 1. Install the Access Server with the LDAP Authentication-Only Option.
-2. Configure the connectivity to the LDAP Server
+2. Configure the connectivity from Access Server to the LDAP Server (ldap.properties file)
 3. On the access server, create the root userid for the CDC Access Server.
+(CHCCLP command)
 3. Start the Access Server
 4. Start the Management Console, and login to the Access Server (specifying TCPIP address & port)

-The result of these steps will be that Access Server uses an encrypted local file to hold userids and passwords.
+The result of these steps will be that Access Server uses the LDAP server for authentication, but not CDC authorisation control.

 <h3 id="2.3">2.3 Authentication and Authorization with LDAP</h3>

+This option seems like a dated throwback to the era of datamarts, as it envisages a hierarchy of CDC administrators performing ad-hoc subscriptions to a network of database servers.
+In my experience with Banks and government entities anything that moves sensitive data around the network is tested heavily and then locked down very hard.
+It conjures up a very 1970s office setting in my mind that just doesn't exist in today's cyber security world.
+Having said that, it's an extra option that is available to you, if it is helpful.

+The setup is very similar to the previous step.
+The only setup difference is that the Access Server installation must specify the "Authentication and Authorization with LDAP" option.

+the result is that CDC root user will be able to grant and revoke CDC administration priviledges in whatever level of granularity is required.

 <br><hr>